khalidNC/django_project_vidjan/README.md

             has a class called Model.
 This class has lot of functionalities that is storing a model object in a database or retriving model object, filter them and so on.

             ii.
-So by inheriting the genera class from the base model class in django, the genera class also inherites all the functionalities, whcih means we do not really have to write any code to store genera objects in a database.
+So by inheriting the genre class from the base model class in django, the genre class also inherites all the functionalities, whcih means we do not really have to write any code to store genre objects in a database.
 Django will automatically take care of that.
-So think of the concept of genera what attributes should a genera have?
+So think of the concept of genre what attributes should a genre have?

             iii.
-The genera is movie's label or name of the type/category.
+The genre is movie's label or name of the type/category.
 Like, is it a action movie, or comedy or what.
 So define a class attribute called name.

             iv.
 And set it to an instance of a field class in django.
 So in the models module, we have